stefanspringer1/Pipeline/README.md

 When only logging via the `Execution` instance, you can easily build a tree structure from the `ExecutionEvent` instances.

 Concerning metadata such as a “process ID”, pipline steps in general and especially pipline steps from other packages should not need to know about it.
 The `ExecutionEventProcessor` should handle any metadata and add it to the actual log entries if required, the implementation of `ExecutionEvent` facilitates this.
-Any more precise data you need for your own steps is generally covered in additional arguments for your steps.
+Any more precise data you need for your own steps should generally be covered in additional arguments for your steps.
 (If the metadata information is actually needed during processing in a general form, especially by an external package, it can be requested via the `metadataInfo` or `metadataInfoForUserInteraction` property of the `Execution` which in turn gets the information from the `ExecutionEventProcessor`.)

-The implementation of `ExecutionEvent` contains methods that simplify the creation of an actual text log entry (cf. the implementation of `ExecutionEventProcessorForLogger` in the test cases).

 The framework can also handle the parallel processing of partial work items and handle asynchronous calls.